Something went wrong

 Adoption of solar home heating systems in Massachusetts

 Solar is the most environmentally friendly of all heating fuels.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 987 homes in Massachusetts are heated with active solar arrays.
-This is a 1518 % dip from 2012, when 61 homes incorporated active solar heating.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 25,964 homes in Massachusetts are heated with active solar arrays.
+This is a 57% drop from 2023, when 59,717 homes utilized active solar heating.

 Massachusetts Homeowner’s Guide to Selecting an Oil Company

-For Massachusetts homeowners heating with fuel oil, picking which of the 442 heating oil companies that serve Massachusetts plays a big role in determining how much money is spent on heating each winter.
+For Massachusetts households heating with heating oil, picking which of the 442 heating oil companies that serve Massachusetts is an important decision.

-Full Service Oil Companies: Homeowners who want a “set-it-and-forget-it” heating system pick one of the 210 “full-service” oil companies that serve Massachusetts.
-Full service companies such as A Hohmann & Co Inc or A Hohmann & Co Inc offer families annual contracts which consist of a combined package of both automatic heating oil delivery and furnace repair.
-With an automatic oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
-The homeowner does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system pick one of the 210 “full-service” oil companies that serve Massachusetts.
+Full service companies such as Ruggiero Bros Inc or A Hohmann & Co Inc offer clients annual contracts which consist of a combined package of both automatic fuel oil delivery and HVAC repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The customer does not need to monitor the level of the oil tank or place individual orders.

 Massachusetts Heating Oil Delivery Overview